My 5 Favorite Essential Cake Tools For Cake Decorating and Baking

 david austin rose gumpaste petals

-Five petal rose cutters are good for quick roses and other petally-type flowers.
+Five petal rose cutters (affiliate link) are good for quick roses and other petally-type flowers.
 Get a few sizes for variety.

 You can stack them to make tropical flowers, roll them around a center to make roses, or cup them to make a tulip-type flower.